 In December 2020, I published Innovation Casino, a book about how medium-sized and large enterprises can use corporate venture capital (CVC) to grow their digital ecosystems.
 Here, you can read a chapter-by-chapter summary.

 What’s in it for me?
-Beat the odds by diversifying your bets on innovation.
+Beat the odds with CVC for digital ecosystems.

 The book, Innovation Casino, uses its self-titled metaphor to describe the odds of generating financial returns from innovation so you can beat them.
 For decades, vertically integrated firms have made high-stakes bets on innovation.
 However, in the innovation casino, it is the players who bet big.
 Players think they will beat the odds, but few do.
 By taking a fresh look at your odds, you can retool your approach to win more frequently just as the house does in a casino.